seq-code/seqcode/README.md

-The priority date of names of taxa of rank higher than genus proposed after 1 January 2022 is the same as the priority date of the corresponding type genus name.
+The priority date of names of taxa of rank higher than genus proposed after 1 January 2022 is the same as the priority date of the corresponding type genus name unless there is a published *Candidatus* name for the taxon.
+In that case, the date of publication of the *Candidatus* name establishes priority for the *Candidatus* name upon validation unless there is an ICNP name validly published for the same taxon before 1 January 2022, in which case the date of valid publication of the ICNP name establishes priority.
+Validating existing *Candidatus* higher taxa names requires validation of a type genus name with an appropriate stem and the associated names for the subordinated higher taxonomic ranks where appropriate.
+However, this protection of *Candidatus* names is lost if the *Candidatus* name is not validated by 1 January, 2027.
 The priority date for names published before 1 January 2022 is the same as their priority under the ICNP.
+This rule is retroactive to 1 January, 2022.

+**Note 1.** After 1 January 2027, it is strongly recommended that genus names are proposed to preserve published *Candidatus* names for higher taxa, when appropriate, to allow validation of existing *Candidatus* names.

 ##### Rule 23e